lzqsd/VirtualObjectInsertion/README.md

 Compared with our networks trained on SUNCG-based dataset, our networks trained on new dataset can predict more consistent lighting color and intensity.
 Therefore, it achieves better performance in user study.

 # Prerequisites
-To run our code, you may need
+To run our code, you will need
 * matlab
 * python
 * Optix renderer.
 This is the an Optix-based GPU renderer implemented mainly in this project.
 Please find the renderer from this [link](https://github.com/lzqsd/OptixRenderer)

+# Data